 How do bacteria infect plants and how do plants defend themselves from such attacks?

 The Martin laboratory studies the molecular basis of bacterial infection processes and the plant immune system.
 The research focuses on speck disease which is caused by the infection of tomato leaves with the bacterial pathogen Pseudomonas syringae pv. tomato.
 This is an economically important disease that can decrease both the yield and quality of tomato fruits.
-It also serves as an excellent system for studying the mechanisms that underlie plant-pathogen interactions and how they have evolved.
-Many experimental resources including an increasing number of genome sequences are available for both tomato and P. s. pv.tomato.
+It also serves as an excellent experimental system for studying the molecular mechanisms that underlie plant-pathogen interactions and how they have evolved.
+Many experimental resources, including an increasing number of genome sequences, are available for both tomato and P. s. pv. tomato.
 Current work relies on diverse experimental approaches involving methods derived from the fields of biochemistry, bioinformatics, cell biology, forward and reverse genetics, genomics, molecular biology, plant breeding, plant pathology and structural biology.

-In the tomato-Pseudomonas interaction, the plant responds rapidly to a potential infection by detecting certain conserved molecules expressed by the pathogen.
-At this stage the pathogen uses a specialized secretion system to deliver virulence proteins, such as AvrPto and AvrPtoB, into the plant cell.
-These proteins suppress early host defenses and thereby promote disease susceptibility.
+In the interaction of Pseudomonas with tomato, the plant responds rapidly to a potential infection by detecting certain conserved molecules expressed by the pathogen.
+At this stage, the pathogen uses a specialized secretion system to deliver virulence proteins, such as AvrPto and AvrPtoB, into the plant cell.
+These pathogen proteins suppress early host defenses and thereby promote disease susceptibility.
 Some tomato varieties express a resistance gene, Pto, which encodes a protein that detects the presence of AvrPto or AvrPtoB and activates a second strong immune system that halts the progression of bacterial speck disease.

 The Martin lab is currently studying many aspects of the molecular mechanisms that underlie the bacterial infection process and the plant response to infection.
 One project takes advantage of the genetic natural variation present in wild relatives of tomato to identify new genes that contribute to plant immunity.
 These genes provide insights into the plant immune system and also can be bred into new tomato varieties to enhance disease resistance.
 A second project relies on next-generation sequencing methods to identify tomato genes whose expression increases during the interaction with P. s. pv. tomato.
-The expression of these genes is then reduced by using virus-induced gene silencing or they are mutated using CRISPR/Cas9 to test whether they make a demonstrable contribution to immunity.
-A third project uses photo-crosslinking and other biochemical methods to characterize plant proteins that play a direct role in recognizing the conserved bacterial molecules that activate the early plant immune system.
+The expression of these genes is then reduced by using virus-induced gene silencing or the genes are mutated using CRISPR/Cas9 to test whether they make a demonstrable contribution to immunity.

 Evolution of immunity